-B. Health and Welfare Benefits and Retirement Plan Membership

-Eligibility for University-sponsored health and welfare benefits and retirement benefits will be determined in accordance with the terms of applicable University policy documents, specific plan documents, applicable regulations and applicable law.
+B. Applicability of Health and Welfare Benefits and Retirement Plan Membership Employees are eligible for Eligibility for University-sponsored health and welfare benefits and membership in the University's-retirement benefits plan will be determined in accordance with the terms of applicable University policy documents, specific plan documents, applicable regulations and applicable law.each plan's eligibility requirements as described in the plan documents/contracts, applicable regulations, and policy announcements.